 Leadership support for the transition is critical

-First, comes the leaders’ own deeper understanding of what the transition to agile means for them, their leadership style and the culture of the executive team.
-Critically, it’s an opportunity for executives to gain new skills in customer centricity and agile methods such as kanban, user stories, and prototyping.
+First, comes the leaders’ own deeper understanding of what the transition means for them, their leadership style and the culture of the executive team.
+Critically, it’s an opportunity for executives to gain new skills in customer centricity and related methods such as kanban, user stories, and prototyping.

 Clarity should extend beyond leadership.
-Everyone in the organisation should be informed about the purpose of going agile so they focus on the real outcomes, not merely the process of going agile.
+Everyone in the organisation should be informed about the purpose of going agile so they focus on the real outcomes, not merely the process.

 There’s a common misconception that the options available are to use either agile or traditional (waterfall) approaches.
 Instead, there’s a spectrum of agility; pure agile may or may not be the right end state for every part of your business or business functions.

 The spectrum of practices stretches from waterfall to agile: low flexibility to high; from periodic to continuous governance; specialised team composition to multi-functional.